andreasvc/disco-dop/docs/params.rst

     :``None``: ignore lemmas
     :``'between'``: insert lemma as node between POS tag and word.
 :removeempty: ``True`` or ``False``; whether to remove empty terminals from train, test sets.
+:ensureroot: Ensure every tree has a root node with this label
 :transformations: apply treebank transformations;
     see source of :func:`discodop.treebanktransforms.transform`
 :relationalrealizational: apply RR-transform; see :func:`discodop.treebanktransforms.rrtransform`